 - If you have an infection that keeps coming back or is long-term (chronic), you may be prescribed pivmecillinam to take over a longer period of time.
 If so, your doctor will ask to see you on a regular basis so that your progress can be monitored.
 You will need to have a blood test from time to time to check that your kidneys and liver are working properly.

 - Some people develop thrush (a fungal infection causing redness and itchiness in the mouth or vagina) after taking a course of antibiotics.
 If this happens to you, speak with your doctor or pharmacist for advice.

-- If you are using combined oral hormonal contraception (the 'pill'), additional contraceptive precautions such as condoms are not required during a course of this antibiotic unless you are sick (vomit) or have diarrhoea.
+- If you are using combined oral hormonal contraception (the 'pill'), additional contraceptive precautions such as condoms are not required during a course of this antibiotic unless you are sick (vomit) or have diarrhea.
 If you need further advice about this, speak with your doctor or pharmacist.

 - This antibiotic may stop the oral typhoid vaccine from working.
 If you are having any vaccinations, make sure the person treating you knows that you are taking this medicine.